Air Conditioning and Furnace Blog

 Woman Adjusting Thermostat

-What are zoning systems?
+What are HVAC zoning systems?

 Your home’s HVAC system is always working to make you as comfortable as possible, whether that’s through heating or cooling.
 Despite this, there are times when you might feel hot spots, cold spots, or areas of your house where the temperature doesn’t feel as controlled as it should.
-There are a lot of reasons for why this happens.
-It can be due to physics, your house’s original design, sun exposure, or plenty of potential reasons.
+This can happen due to sun exposure, inadequate ductwork, drafts, and plenty of other reasons.
+An HVAC zoning system is designed to prevent these annoying fluctuations from happening in the first place.

-Why should I care about zoning systems?
+Why should I care about HVAC zoning systems?

 • Energy efficiency.
-A zoning system gives you more control over where your home is – and isn’t – heated or cooled.
+An HVAC zoning system gives you more control over where your home is – and isn’t – heated or cooled.
 If you have rooms or floors you don’t frequently enter, you can give them their own zones that can be left warmer in the summer or cooler in the winter to save on energy use and cost.

 • Convenience.
 If you’re having a zoned system installed, it likely means you’re including smart thermostats in the package.
 This is due to their efficiency and ease of use.
 Most smart thermostats connect to apps on your phone that will allow you to control each zone’s temperature from wherever you are – even if it’s on the other side of the world.